Contractor-x/Contractor-x/README.md

 - [**Telegram-X-Forex-Bot**](https://github.com/Ash-Cyber-and-Computer-Organization/TELEGRAM-X-FOREX-BOT)– A high algorithm that reads signals from a group and executes trades for its user.
 - [Hedge~funder](https://github.com/Ash-Cyber-and-Computer-Organization/Hedge_Funder) - an automated and autonomous trading and sentiment analysis platform, combining a Telegram signal listener, news sentiment scraper, and trade executor for the MetaTrader 5 platform.
 - [Reddit-Leadership-bot](https://github.com/Ash-Cyber-and-Computer-Organization/Reddit-Leaderboards-Bot) - an automated script designed to post leaderboard rankings to multiple subreddit communities at scheduled times.
 The bot tracks top contributors and posts updates, enhancing engagement in Reddit communities.
+- [Autoplacer](https://github.com/Contractor-x/SportyClaw-Autoplacer) - Telegram-driven SportyBet automation suite that pulls booking codes from your chats, runs Selenium to place bets, and enforces a daily allocation cap based on a dynamic risk engine so only a limited portion of the balance is used each day.
 -  **Zero-Error-Transfer-System** – A cutting-edge Hamming-based algorithm ensuring **flawless data transmission**.
 -  **Simplex-Algorithm-C** – A blazing-fast C++ solution for complex optimization problems.
 -  **My-Journey-in-Python-Programming-Language** – A hands-on **deep dive** into mastering Python.